BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/README.md

 + [OpenCV](https://github.com/opencv/opencv)

 ##License
-This code is licensed under MIT license, which mean you can modify and use for any purposes.
+This code is licensed under MIT license, which means you can modify and use for any purpose.
 But, the third party libraries have different licenses.
 + Kinect for Windows SDK 2.0 (Free Commercial License)
 + Intel Threading Building Blocks (GPLv2 License)
 + OpenCV (BSD License)